-The traditional start of the retail season in the US is now well-establised around the world, with the Black Friday UK sales as big a deal for retailers on this side of the Atlantic as it is for those in the US.
+Prepare your bank card.
+Black Friday, the world's biggest shopping day, is just around the corner.
+The traditional start of the retail season in the US is now well-established in the UK and around the world, with the Black Friday sales as big a deal for retailers on this side of the Atlantic as it is for those in the US.

-Black Friday 2018 will once again see everyone from Amazon to Argos, Currys to John Lewis, offering deals and discounts on everything from TVs to headphones, smartphones to speakers.
-So, when is it and what can we expect for Black Friday this year?
+Black Friday 2018 will once again see everyone from Amazon to Argos, Currys to John Lewis, offering deals and discounts on everything from 4K TVs to wireless headphones, games consoles to smart speakers.
+So, when is it and what can we expect from the Black Friday deals this year?

 When is Black Friday 2018?